GTPB/ELB18F/NGS.md

 Most software for the analysis of HTS data is freely available to users.
 Nonetheless, they often require the use of the command line in a Unix-like environment (seqtk is one such case).
 User-friendly desktop software such as [CLC](https://www.qiagenbioinformatics.com/products/clc-genomics-workbench/) or [Ugene](http://ugene.net/) is available, but given the quick pace of developmpent in this area, they are constantly outdated.
 Moreover, even with better algorithms, HTS analysis must often be run in external servers due to the heavy computational requirements.
 One popular tool is [Galaxy](https://galaxyproject.org/), which allows even non-expert users to execute many different HTS analysis programs through a simple web interface.

-**TASK**: In the web browser of the workstation you're using, open 'localhost'.
-You should see the Galaxy interface.
-Upload into Galaxy the files MiSeq_76bp.fastq.gz and MiSeq_250bp.fastq.gz (you should now see them on your history in the right panel).
-Run fastqc (by searching for this tool on the left panel) in both files.
-In galaxy again, run seqtk trimfq on the file MiSeq_250bp.fastq.gz with the same parameters as you used in the command line.
+**TASK**: Let's use Galaxy to run some bioinformatic tools.
+Open the web browser (eg. Firefox).
+Type localhost in the URL tab (where you put the web addresses).
+This means that you are accessing a galaxy instance that is running on your local machine.
+You should see the Galaxy interface on your web browser.
+Click on the upload icon on the top left of the interface.
+Upload into Galaxy the files MiSeq_76bp.fastq.gz and MiSeq_250bp.fastq.gz.
+You should now seem them on your history in the right panel.
+You can visualize their content by pressing the view data icon (the eye icon).
+After you have your data, you're ready to run some tools on your data.
+The tools are listed on the left panel.
+Search for fastqc on the tool search bar on the left panel.
+By clicking on the tool you should have in the middle the interface to run fastQC.
+To run fastc you just need to select the fastq file and press "Execute".
+Run fastqc on the fastq files you uploaded and see the result.
+Still in galaxy again, search for and run "seqtk trimfq" on the file MiSeq_250bp.fastq with the same parameters as you used in the command line.

 As we saw before, sequencing machines (namely, the illumina ones) require that you add specific sequences (adaptors) to your DNA so that it can be sequenced.
 For many different reasons, such sequences may end up in your read, and you need to remove these artifacts from your sequences.